fserb/bkc/pages/bouncing/bouncing.md

 ### particles

-The particle system is just a list of particles that are spawn at some time, and eventually die off.
+Conceptually, the particle system is a list of object with the same behavior that are spawn at some time, and eventually fade away.
+Because we usually spawn tens of particles, their visual effect is usually hard to predict without seeing the results, as they are mostly related to them being presented together.

 ```op:+crystaldef+4,lens:crystaldef
 const particles = [];
 ```

-We are going to spawn particles in a similar way we spawned the control points.
-The main difference is that our parameters will be somehow related to the control point that spawned the particles.
+We are going to create particles in a similar way we created control points.
+The main difference is that our parameters will be related to the control point that spawned the particles and not purely random.

 ```op:+bounce-1,label:newparticle+1,lens:newparticle